 - Contacting the CIS service desk, who will forward your query to us

 - Attending one of our Using the Hamilton Supercomputer courses.

 We also offer a number of other courses that may be of help, for example on programming Python and using version control such as git to help manage your software.
-To book a place on one of our courses, please see the Training Courses Booking System, select Advanced Research Computing as the Course provider, and click on Search Courses.
+To see which courses are on offer, and to book a place, please visit the Oracle Learning Portal, select Advanced Research Computing as the Course provider, and click on Search Courses.

 If you have not previously used Linux, you may find it useful to go through a tutorial on the command line interface.
 For example, the lesson The Unix Shell on the Software Carpentry website.

-Please note that this area of the site is currently a work in progress - older but more complete documentation can be found on the CIS Hamilton pages.
+Please note that this area of the site is currently a work in progress.